Kanbun Uechi: Grade

 During his life, his style and school did not adhere to the Japanese Dan (rank) system.
 Out of respect he is considered a "10th dan" and referred to as "grandmaster" in references since his passing.

 Family

 Kanbun Uechi had four children.
 His oldest son, Kanei, continued his father's work in the martial arts.
 He had another son, Kansai, and two daughters, Tsuru (named after her grandmother) and Kamai.
-Kanbun Uechi was a warm hearted man and always spoke with gentleness.